saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-17-saltstack-pillar-data-and-map-files.md

 With this in place, I was able to retrieve the data from any (proxy) minion like so:

 <pre style="font-size:12px">
-/ $ salt minion pillar.item public_as
+/ $ salt minion pillar.item as

 minion:
     ----------